-ABA Legal Fact Check seeks to help the media and public find dependable answers and explanations to swirling and sometimes confusing legal questions.
-The URL for the new site is www.abalegalfactcheck.com.
+ABA Legal Fact Check seeks to help the media and public find dependable answers and explanations to sometimes confusing legal questions and issues.
+The URL for the site is www.abalegalfactcheck.com.
 Follow us on twitter @ABAFactCheck.

 With more than 400,000 members, the American Bar Association is one of the largest voluntary professional membership organizations in the world.
 As the national voice of the legal profession, the ABA works to improve the administration of justice, promotes programs that assist lawyers and judges in their work, accredits law schools, provides continuing legal education, and works to build public understanding around the world of the importance of the rule of law.
 View our privacy statement online.
 Follow the latest ABA news at www.americanbar.org/news and on Twitter @ABANews.